skilld-labs/kaizer/scripts/theme-generator/README.md

 All the default breakpoints you will get after theme installation are market and `mobile first` based. `Market based` means we did an analysis of market of world-spread electronic devices and default breakpoints are the more fitting.

-Answering your questions why for example breakpoint `min-width: 1921px` and not `1920px` - it's logically justified.
+Answering your questions why for example breakpoint `min-width: 1441px` and not `1440px` - it's logically justified.
-Well a big amount of electronic desktop devices have full HD monitor with the resolution `1920x1080` pixels.
-Now guess any responsive image which is taking a whole width of viewport (for example some banner image) - it makes sense to load Full HD image on Full HD monitor, isn't?
-If there was a breakpoint `min-width: 1920px` - on Full HD screen the picture would be larger, question is why?
+Well a big amount of laptops around the world have screens with the resolution `1440` pixels.
+Now guess any responsive image which is taking a whole width of viewport (for example some banner image) - it makes sense to `1440` pixels image on such laptops, isn't?
+If there was a breakpoint `min-width: 1440px` - then on such screens the next breakpoint could be triggered.

-Same situation with breakpoint `min-width: 1441px`.
-A lot of laptops around the world have width of screen `1440px`.
-Why we need to load more larger image than it requires to be?
-That's why.

 ## SVG sprite